portier/public-infra/server-config/README.md

 your own server, but we do try to isolate installation-specific details in `local-configuration.nix`.

-We run our server on [Hetzner Cloud](https://www.hetzner.com/cloud) on a CX11-CEPH instance (smallest configuration) in the Nuremberg data center.
-The instance uses CEPH storage, because we value reliability over performance.
+We run our server on [Hetzner Cloud](https://www.hetzner.com/cloud) on a CX11 instance (smallest configuration) in the Nuremberg data center.

 The procedure for setting up this server is:

-- Create the CX11-CEPH instance from the Hetzner Cloud console.
+- Create the CX11 instance from the Hetzner Cloud console.
 Use any OS image for now, and leave the volume and network sections empty, but set a (temporary) SSH key-pair if you want.
 Also give it a descriptive name.
 (We prefer using the fully-qualified hostname.)

 - Update `local-configuration.nix` in the git repository, but don't commit or push these changes yet.